What does an All of Government climate fight look like?

 The CEQ was created by the National Environmental Policy Act (NEPA) to coordinate “improve, preserve, and protect America’s public health and environment.”
 CEQ coordinates energy and environmental policy.
 The agency develops policy for public lands, oceans, and wildlife conservation.
 CEQ also provides environmental reviews and permits for infrastructure, including pipelines.

-President Biden nominated environmental lawyer Brenda Mallory to head CEQ.
-She is currently the Director of Regulatory Policy at the Southern Environmental Law Center.
+In a bipartisan vote, environmental lawyer Brenda Mallory was confirmed to head CEQ.
+She was the Director of Regulatory Policy at the Southern Environmental Law Center.

 Mallory on environmental justice: